danielisacc/MarsWeatherAPI/README.md

 ### MarsWeather

 This package is desgined to collect the data from NASA's API then generate Data Models.
-This package does have multiple output types designed for testing such as ConsoleStream, but it's main function will be used as a backend for Django to collect data from a DB storing the data.
+This package does have multiple output types designed for testing such as ConsoleStream, but it's main function will be used as a backend for a Flask API to collect data from a DB storing the data and send it to a front end using HTML, CSS, and JS.

 #### MarsWeather Modules